-Futures Futures are used for both speculation and hedging.
+Futures.
+Futures are used for both speculation and hedging.
 Speculation involves betting on future price movements, and futures are used because of the leverage inherent in the contract.
 Hedging, on the other hand, is done by a firm or individual to protect against a price change that would otherwise negatively affect profits.
 For example, rising interest rates and commodity (raw material) prices can hurt profits, as can adverse currency fluctuations.
-If two parties have mirror-image risks, then they can enter into a transaction that eliminates, as opposed to transfers, risks.
+If two parties have mirror-image risks, then they can enter into a transaction that eliminates, rather than transfers, risks.
 This is a "natural hedge."
-Of course, one party to a
+Of course, one party to a futures contract could be a speculator, the other a hedger.
+Thus, to the extent that speculators broaden the market and make hedging possible, they help decrease risk for those who seek to avoid it.